-4.0 Mitigation Monitoring and Reporting and Reporting Plan Mitigation Measure Implementation and Timing Responsible for Implementing Responsibility for Monitoring 3.5-4 Cease Work, Contact County Coroner California law recognizes the need to protect interred human remains, particularly Native American burials and items of cultural patrimony, from vandalism and inadvertent destruction.
+4.0 Mitigation Monitoring and Reporting I Mitigation Measure Implementation and Timing Responsible for Implementing Responsibility for Monitoring 3.5-4 California law recognizes the need to protect interred human remains, particularly Native American burials and items of cultural patrimony, from vandalism and inadvertent destruction.
 If human remains are uncovered during project construction, construction shall halt immediately within 100 feet of the find and the Lake County Coroner, County, and the Applicant shall be notified.
 The procedures for the treatment of discovered human remains are contained in California Health and Safety Code §7050.5 and §7052 and California PRC §5097.
 The coroner is required to examine all discoveries of human remains within 48 hours of receiving notice of a discovery on private or state lands (Health and Safety Code Section 7050.5[b]).
 If the coroner determines that the remains are those of a Native American, he or she must contact the NAHC by phone within 24 hours of making that determination (Health and Safety Code Section 7050[c]).
 The County shall contact the Most Likely Descendent (MLD), as determined by the NAHC, regarding the remains.
-The MLD, in cooperation with the County and a qualified professional archaeologist, shall develop a plan of action to avoid or minimize significant effects to the human remains prior to resumption of ground-disturbing activities.
-The applicant shall implement monitoring and other actions as described in Mitigation Measure 3.5-4.
+The MLD, in cooperation with the County and a qualified professional archaeologist, shall develop a plan of action to avoid or minimize significant effects to the human remains prior to resumption of ground-disturbing activities. described in Mitigation Measure 3.5-4.
 The applicant shall include all of these requirements in construction contracts.
 (Use Permit COA) Applicant/County County 3.6 Geology and Soils 3.6-1 Final Design-Level Geotechnical Report(s) The Applicant shall submit final design-level geotechnical report(s) produced by a California Registered Civil Engineer or Geotechnical Engineer for County review and approval.
 The report(s) shall address and make recommendations on the following: 1.
 Road, pavement, and parking area design; 2.
 Structural foundations, including retaining wall design (if applicable); 3.
 Grading practices; 4.
 Erosion/winterization; 5.
 Special problems discovered onsite, (e.g., groundwater, compressive/expansive/unstable soils/liquefaction potential); and 6.
 Slope stability (landslides).
-The applicant shall prepare reports and take actions as described in Mitigation Measure 3.6-1.
+It is the responsibility of the Applicant to provide for engineering inspection and certification that earthwork has been performed in conformity with recommendations contained in the report.
+If the geotechnical report indicates the presence of critically expansive soils or other issues that could lead to structural defects, a certification of completion of the requirements of the geotechnical report shall be submitted to the County Community Development Department prior to issuance of building permits.
+This certification may be completed on a lot-by-lot basis or on a tract basis.
+This shall be so noted on the Improvement Plans, in the CC&Rs, and on the Informational Sheet filed with the Final Subdivision Map(s).
+The preliminary geotechnical engineering report performed by RGH Consultants, dated May 29, 2019 and revised December 6, 2019, indicated the The applicant shall prepare reports and take actions as described in Mitigation Measure 3.6-1.
 The applicant shall include all of these requirements in construction contracts.
 (Use Permit COA) Applicant County